W1ntrMut3/RedTeamReport/README.md

 ### Backend:
+ - [ ] Create API to hook into frontend

  - [ ] Create word/template documenting functionality
     - [ ] Create a word template processing function by using python-docx-template
     - [ ] Create a word document template with jinja2